vincentcheri/vincentcheri/README.md

 - 👋 Hi, I’m @vincentcheri
-- 👀 I’m interested in anything tech.
+- 👀 I’m interested in anything tech and using it to solve problems.
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering @alx.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking for interns and also to collaborate on projects.
+- 💞️ I love to play guitar and talk with friends and family.

 <!---